 But here’s something that might surprise you: bloggers who conduct original research are 2.5 times more likely to report strong results compared to those who don’t.
 That’s not just a random number—it’s the reality of what happens when you bring something new to the table instead of rehashing what’s already out there.

 According to Backlinko’s comprehensive research, blogs containing original studies, surveys, or data analysis receive 94% more backlinks and 25% more social shares than content without original insights.
-In a world where 91% of B2B marketers use content marketing, standing out requires more than just good writing—it requires original thinking backed by data.
+In a world where 93% of B2B marketers use content marketing in 2025, standing out requires more than just good writing—it requires original thinking backed by data.

 What Exactly is Original Research in Blogging?